ASHBOURNE & LOCAL AREA

 A unique event on Shrove Tuesday and Ash Wednesday each year which literary draws thousands to watch this ‘extreme’ football match between two teams, the Up'ards and Down'ards, who must be born in Ashbourne.
 The goals are 3 miles apart and the game lasts 8 hours!

-First ever, major show rivalling Chelsea, Tatton Park, etc..
+Major show in its 2nd year rivalling Chelsea, Tatton Park, etc..

 Held at Blore near Ilam.

 Wirksworth Arts Festival – 7 to 23 September 2018

 Ashbourne at Christmas - November / December 2018

 A fun filled evening including Lantern Procession, small fairground rides, market stalls, shopping, musical entertainment, Artisan Market and much more

 Uttoxeter Races (13 miles away) - generally monthly

 Walking: The Derbyshire Dales and Peak District are renowned for their scenery and as walking country.
 You can find all types from easy to strenuous, from short to long, from flat to hilly.
 Locally there are well known walks including the Tissington Trail, a 13 mile disused railway line with slight inclines, Dovedale, the Manifold Valley and Thorpe Cloud, a 500m ascent to the flat summit and superb views of White Peak scenery.
 ‘Walking in Derbyshire’ is a useful website with 6 local walks ranging from a 1 mile Ashbourne town walk to 18.5 miles of circular walk from Ashbourne to Tissington and Shirley.